Theseus-Syllogism/nocohcr/SECURITY.md

 ## Overview

-Blindvault is designed so that the server operator cannot read users' vault contents.
+Nocohcrvault is designed so that the server operator cannot read users' vault contents.
 Client-side encryption means sensitive data is encrypted in the browser before transmission and decrypted after retrieval; the server stores and serves opaque ciphertext only.

 ## End-to-End Encryption (Vault Files)